ETIAS Countries that Require a Europe Travel Authorization for American Citizens

 - Answer ETIAS background and eligibility questions

-To apply for an ETIAS visa waiver Americans are required to:
+To apply for an ETIAS visa waiver, Americans are required to hold:

-- A valid email account – your ETIAS authorization will be sent via email
+- A valid email account – the ETIAS authorization will be sent via email

 - A valid debit or credit card to pay the application fees

-Once approved, the ETIAS authorization will be valid for three years.
-American citizens holders of an approved ETIAS can travel around the Schengen Area for a maximum of 90 days every 180 day period.
+Once approved, the ETIAS authorization will be valid for 3 years.
+American citizens holders of an approved ETIAS can travel around the Schengen Area for a maximum of 90 days for every 180-day period.

-The European Union launched the ETIAS authorization system as a response to the increasing number of tourists, as well as the ongoing migration flows and the terrorist threats.
+The European Union launched the ETIAS authorization system as a response to the increasing number of tourists, as well as the ongoing migration flows and terrorist threats.

 Every visa-exempt third-country national, including Americans, arriving at the Schengen external borders will be required to hold an approved ETIAS authorization.